-Stipend: The minimum departmental support for M.Sc. students in 2023-2024 is \$27,963 and \$29,963 for Ph.D. students.
+Stipend: The minimum departmental support for M.Sc. students in 2024-2025 is \$27,964 and \$29,964 for Ph.D. students.
 Students can expect at least this minimum level of support for either 2 years (M.Sc. students) or 4 years (Ph.D. students).
 There is no guarantee of financial support after these respective periods.
 Some students are awarded scholarships (i.e., NSERC, CIHR, OGS) which provides financial support through some of or all of their graduate studies.
 The salary of students with external or internal scholarships is usually higher than those who do not hold a scholarship.
+If an external scholarship is awarded, the student's funding will be adjusted for the start of the award.

 Chemical Biology students will also normally receive a TA stipend as part of their total stipend.
 A half TA is 130 hours per year or approximately 5 hours per week (MSc terms 1-6, PhD term 1-12).